 - Magnetic resonance angiogram (MRA).
 An MRA uses a magnetic field and radio wave energy to create images of your blood vessels.

 An aortic dissection is a medical emergency requiring immediate treatment.
 Treatment may include surgery or medications, depending on the area of the aorta involved.

 Treatment for type A aortic dissection may include:

-Surgery.
-Surgeons remove as much of the dissected aorta as possible, block the entry of blood into the aortic wall and reconstruct the aorta with a synthetic tube called a graft.
+- Surgery.
+Surgeons remove as much of the dissected aorta as possible and stop blood from leaking into the aortic wall.
+A synthetic tube (graft) is used to reconstruct the aorta.
 If the aortic valve leaks as a result of the damaged aorta, it may be replaced at the same time.
-The new valve is placed within the graft used to reconstruct the aorta.
+The new valve is placed within the graft.

-Medications.
-Some medications, such as beta blockers and nitroprusside (Nitropress), reduce heart rate and lower blood pressure, which can prevent the aortic dissection from worsening.
-They may be given to people with type A aortic dissection to stabilize blood pressure before surgery.
+- Medications.
+Medications are given to reduce heart rate and lower blood pressure, which can prevent the aortic dissection from worsening.
+They may be given to people with type A aortic dissection to control blood pressure before surgery.